Primary Care Opportunities

 Each of your continuity clinics has what you would expect: excellent clinical care and dedicated preceptors.
 They also have some interesting individual traits:

-• The UConn Health clinic has preop assessment, obesity, and refugee focused clinics allowing residents to develop skill in these areas and modeling how to create a niche in a primary care career.
+• The UConn Health clinic has comprehensive primary care alongside learning experiences in preop assessment, obesity/lifestyle medicine, interdisciplinary pain management, and refugee medicine clinics, allowing residents to develop skills in these areas and modeling how to create a niche in a primary care career.
 This site has social work, a consult liaison for psychiatry, population health, and clinical pharmacy for team-based care.

 • Saint Francis Hospital and Medical Center has an urgent care clinic unique to this site that allows for management of acute medical problems, hospital discharge transitions, preoperative evaluations, and emergency department follow-up care.
 The clinic also has an embedded clinical pharmacist and social worker who partner with the residents to provide comprehensive care.

 The University of Connecticut Internal Medicine Program has a long tradition of graduating accomplished residents who enter Primary Care careers (just look at our current faculty!).
 Our success began in 2010, when we acknowledged outpatient Internal Medicine requires its own unique skill set that is not learned in the hospital setting.
 We approached curricular changes with a focus on the needs of a physician in ambulatory practice and expanded training opportunities for our residents interested in Primary Care.
-Through our two programs – Office Based Medicine and Primary Care Expansion – we have enhanced training to create practice-ready physicians who excel in all aspects of care delivery.
+Through our primary care learning opportunities – the Office Based Medicine rotation and the Primary Care Residency Education Track – we have enhanced training to create practice-ready physicians who excel in all aspects of care delivery.

-The goal of both pathways is to expose residents to true outpatient general medicine in a variety of settings such as academic, urban, and private practice.
-In addition, the tracks are structured to provide the additional skill sets needed in outpatient medicine.
-Residents will have the opportunity to design their own experience to optimize their learning by rotating within subspecialty outpatient clinics such as pulmonary, rheumatology, dermatology, ear nose and throat and urology to name a few.
+The goal of both pathways is to expose residents to true outpatient general medicine in a variety of settings, such as academic, urban, and private practice.
+In addition, training is structured to provide the additional skill sets needed in outpatient medicine.
+Residents will have the opportunity to design their own experience to optimize their learning by rotating within subspecialty outpatient clinics such as pulmonary, rheumatology, dermatology, ear, nose and throat, and urology, to name a few.
 This allows residents to appreciate the full spectrum of care that occurs in the community, from chronic disease management to acute illness or injury.
 Residents can gain an appreciation of the multi-generational patient population while learning effective means for counseling on smoking cessation, weight loss, and many other issues that require behavior modification.
 Evidence-based medicine, adherence to guidelines for care, and routine screening tests are all reviewed as important adjuncts to comprehensive care.
-Training of competent and confident internists is essential to high quality medical care for all patients.
+Training of competent and confident internists is essential to high-quality medical care for all patients.

 The Primary Care Centered Medical Home (PCMH) + Primary Care Tracks